cashubtc/nuts/bonded-pol.md

 1. **Recursive state:** A script can require a successor output to execute the same program while committing to dynamically computed state.
 2. **Input state access:** A script can read or verify the state committed by the current bond input.
 3. **Output introspection:** A script can constrain successor output scripts, committed state, values, and positions.
-4. **Value preservation:** A script can require the complete bond value to be preserved or paid to a specified output; external inputs pay fees.
+4. **Exact value and output introspection:** A script can inspect every output, require exact values, and prove the unique successor or terminal-output set; external inputs pay fees.
+BIP-443's minimum-amount semantics alone are insufficient.
 5. **Arbitrary-message signatures:** A script can verify the BIP-340 signatures used by manifests and PoL receipts rather than only transaction signatures.
 6. **Hash composition:** A script can construct and SHA-256 hash the byte strings required by NUT-388.
 7. **Bounded arithmetic:** A script can safely add, subtract, compare, and serialize unsigned 64-bit sums.